play-with-docker/sdk/README.md

 ## Using the SDK

-Here's a minimal example of a minimal site:
+Here's a minimal example of the SDK usage:

 ```html